 Some people also report a range of other symptoms such as nausea, loss of appetite, irritable bowel syndrome (IBS), bloating, diarrhoea, irregular heartbeat, chest pain, jaw pain, night sweats, increased sensitivity to alcohol or medication, chronic cough, dizzy spells or dry eyes.

 The severity of symptoms can vary from day to day, or even within a day.

 Diagnosis can be difficult because the symptoms of CFS are similar to those of a number of other medical conditions, which need to be ruled out first.
 For a diagnosis of CFS the symptoms must match both of the following criteria:

-- Four or more of the other symptoms listed above in the Symptoms section.
-These were not experienced before the fatigue started.
+- Four or more of the other symptoms listed above in the symptoms section that were not experienced before the fatigue started.

 If you are experiencing these symptoms, your doctor may use more detailed and accurate criteria based on a CFS diagnostic questionnaire to confirm the diagnosis.
 In children, the diagnosis can be made after 3 months.

-The severity of symptoms range, so the diagnosis may range from mild CFS to severe CFS as follows:
+The severity of symptoms varies, so the diagnosis may range from mild CFS to severe CFS as follows:

-- Mild – you are able to move about and can care for yourself and do light housework with difficulty.
-You may be well enough to work or attend school or study, if you have learnt to pace yourself carefully.
+- Mild – you can move about, can care for yourself and do light housework with difficulty.
+You may be well enough to work, attend school or study, if you have learnt to pace yourself carefully.